DK1MI/vim-fle-syntax/README.md

 ## Why?

-Because it's nice to take a small GNU/Linux based laptop with me on portable operations, just log everything with VIM and do tthe rest at home.
+Because it's nice to take a small GNU/Linux based laptop with me on portable operations, just log everything with VIM and do the rest at home.

 ## Install